Information on the Military Spouse Career Advancement Accounts Program

 This is a federal government funded education program that will pay the tuition for training courses for spouses of active military members as well as those in the Reserves or National Guard.
 Thousands of dollars may be provided for education, professional certifications, credentials, licenses, classes, college, and more for military spouses.
 All sorts of classes are covered by MyCAA, including certifications, college classes, and a variety of degrees.

 The program provides applicants with cash grants, and it may range from $4,000 of up to $6,000 based on federal government funding from the annual budget.
 These free educational grants are part of the Department of Defense's Military Spouse Career Advancement Accounts Program (MYCAA), and the goal is to help the spouse increasing their educational and/or employment prospects.
-The financial grant program was created to help spouses of military personnel find better jobs, since frequent moves by military families often hamper their careers and it can limit their professional growth and opportunities.
+The financial grant program was created to help spouses of military personnel find better jobs, since frequent moves by military families often hamper their careers and it can limit their professional growth as well as career opportunities.

 One of the primary benefits of this program is that MYCAA can be combined with other federal government financial assistance programs as well as private scholarships.
 This makes the costs incurrred by the most much more affordable.
 Note that however neither schools or spouses can use two sources of federal government funding or programs to pay for the same course or exam.
 But they can be combined to pay for general tuition or other class work.

 It covers a wide ranging amount and type of expenses.
 Grants can be used to pay for state certifications for medical professionals and teachers, money can be used to reimburse for other occupations requiring recognized certifications; money is available for licensing exams and related prep courses; apply for grants for Continuing Education Unit (CEU) classes including those courses and classes that offered through professional associations and other groups; degree programs that can lead to employment in Portable Career Fields, and Military Spouse Career Advancement Accounts Program will also pay for High School Completion courses, English as a Second Language (ESL) classes, and GED tests.